zsfelber/nodejs-browscap/README.md

 ```

 Now, you are able to review speed data and memory consumption.
 (Open Task Manager or System Monitor / run 'top' in a linux shell).
 Latter one is about 1 Gbyte currently.
-See (#Impl)
+See (#impl)

 # Uninitializing